datacompass/datacompass.github.io/_posts/2017-8-5-Regression.md

 | Linear  | : | slope ${\bf m}$ and $y$-intercept ${\bf b}$ |
 | Quadratic: | : | coefficients ${\bf a}, {\bf b}, {\bf c}$, with ${\bf a} \neq 0$ |

 Say in Step 1 above, we chose the linear type.
-To do Step 2, we would first write the sum
+To do Step 2 for this choice, we first write the sum

 $$
 S({\bf m}, {\bf b}) =